HighteaCollaboration/hightea-client/README.md

       * `"muF"` (optional, string): An expression corresponding to the factorization scale used for reweighing.

-      * `"contributions"` (list of strings, optional): A subset of the contributions in a process.
+      * `"contributions"` (list of strings, optional): A subset of the contributions or contributions groups in a process, typically specifying the perturbative order.
 If specified, only the weights associated to the listed contributions will be taken into account.
-By default all contributions are evaluated.
+By default all contributions are evaluated, which corresponds to highest perturbative order.

     An example of a valid request payload is:
     ```json
     {
+        "contributions":["NNLO"],
         "custom_variables": {"circle": "sqrt(pt_top**2 + pt_tbar**2)"},
         "cuts": ["y_tbar <  4", "pt_tbar > 10"],
         "pdf": "CT14nnlo",